redeecash/blockchain-explorer/README.md

 3. Extract the files from the archive
 4. Open you browser to your server URL
 5. Complete the installation process below and press the Install button
+6. Rename httaccess_production to .htaccess ensure redirection is enabled on your web server
-6. Navigate back to explorer
+7. Navigate back to explorer

 ![1732702012419](image/README/1732702012419.png)